Apothecary

 What is Apothecary?

-Apothecary is the skill of creating magical Consumables and Weapon oils by combining resources.
+Apothecary is the skill of creating magical Consumables and Weapon Oils by combining resources.
 Each ability or effect has a base cost, and adding additional abilities increases the cost.
-These creations are tied to specific elemental spheres, which affects the final resource cost.
+These creations are tied to specific elemental Spheres, which affects the final resource cost.

 What is a Consumable?